Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Dn specifies the parameter values for DH transformations**

+DH parameters are numbered from 0 to <numberofAxes+1>, so e.g. for a 6 axis robot, D0 is the base, D1 to D6 are DH parameters for the 6 axes and D7 are the tool DH properties.
+This default can be changed with the B parameter.

 The DH parameters are defined in the order Z[Y]X to reflect the order in which the transformations are calculated, same as roll-pitch-yaw from aviation and Euler ZYX angles.
-The joint parameters are pairwise descriptions of tranlate in mm and rotate in degrees for the Z[Y]X coordinate axis.
+The joint parameters are pairwise descriptions of translate in mm and rotate in degrees for the Z[Y]X coordinate axis.

 Original set of DH parameters:
 **Dn:d:theta:a:alpha**